 Hi, I'm Chaitanya Joshi!
 I'm a Research Engineer at A*STAR, Singapore, working on the emerging field of Graph Deep Learning.
 I graduated as the Valedictorian from Nanyang Technological University, Singapore in 2019 with a B.Eng. in Computer Science, and was a Research Assistant under Prof. Xavier Bresson.

-My recent work focuses on Graph Neural Networks (GNNs) and is motivated by their application to accelerating scientific discovery.
-Towards designing the next generation of GNN architectures, I have worked on better empirical benchmarks for modern GNNs and am exploring their theoretical limitations.
+My research focuses on Graph Neural Networks (GNNs) and is motivated by their application to accelerating scientific discovery.
+Towards developing the next generation of GNN architectures, I have open-sourced better benchmarks for modern GNNs and am exploring their theoretical and empirical limitations.

-A key application area motivating my work is Combinatorial Optimization problems on graphs, especially the famous Travelling Salesman Probelem (TSP).
-My papers on deep GNNs for learning-driven TSP solvers and the challenge of out-of-distribution generalization have been presented at INFORMS 2019 as an invited talk and at NeurIPS 2019 as a workshop poster.
-I was also awarded the Best Final Year Thesis award by NTU for the same.
+A key application area motivating my work is the intersection of Deep Learning and Combinatorial Optimization, in particular the famous Travelling Salesman Probelem (TSP).
+My papers on deep GNNs for learning-driven TSP solvers and the challenge of out-of-distribution generalization for GNNs have been presented as an invited talk at INFORMS 2019 and a workshop poster at NeurIPS 2019.
+I was also awarded NTU's Best Final Year Thesis for my work.

 Before that, my journey in Machine Learning started with Natural Language Processing research at École Polytechnique Fédérale de Lausanne and deploying Dialog Systems at conversational AI startup Evie.ai.

-I am deeply passionate about sharing knowledge and commuicating technical ideas in a pedagogical manner.
-For example, I recently published an article bringing together my research interests in GNNs and NLP with The Gradient.
+In addition to research, I am deeply passionate about communicating technical ideas in accessible digital formats for both research audiences and the general public.
+Most recently, I published a popular article bringing together my interests in GNNs and NLP with The Gradient.

 Researcher @chaitjo describes how the popular Transformer architecture is actually a Graph Neural Network in disguise!
 This suggests many potential areas of research where NLP can learn from graphs! #nlp #graphshttps://t.co/FEnKxJIZc7— The Gradient (@gradientpub) September 12, 2020